daattali/beautiful-jekyll/course.md

 ---
 layout: page
 title: Course
+subtitle: ''

 ---
-_The Simplify Your Home Life: a course for busy moms_ is a six week online course.
+_The Simplify Your Home Life: a course for busy moms_ is a six week flexible online course - pace it at your own pace or go at the suggested pace.

-**Round 2 coming February 1st.
-Signup below to get on the list!**
+**Round 2 opening February 1st.
+Signup below!**

 ## Course Description